MfN-Berlin/RDF-to-SemanticWiki/README.md

 # Importing an ontology
 If all tests passed, you now have a running wiki and a functioning environment for managing a semantic wiki using an ontology.
-To bring it up again do `docker-compose up -d`.
 Check that the wiki started by opening `http://localhost`.

-Do `docker ps` to get an overview of running containers.
-You should see 4 containers:
-* `ontology-import` contains the Python interpreter and libraries necessary for working with ontologies.
-* `basic-wiki` provides the web server and PHP libraries for the wiki.
-* `basic-db` provides the database engine.
-The data for your wiki installation is mounted on your file system in `mount/db`.
-* `basic-data` contains installation data and is only used during installation.

-To stop the wiki do: `docker-compose down`
+If necessary, bring it up again by calling `docker-compose up -d`.

 # Example
-The example shows how to create a wiki forms, templates, categories and properties by importing an ontology in to the wiki.
+The example shows how to create wiki forms, templates, categories and properties by importing an ontology in to the wiki.
+Then some data is created using these forms and the data is retrieved using semantic queries.

+## Importing the example ontology
 The example ontology is "Friend of a Friend" (FOAF), a well-known ontology for describing social networks (Brickley, Miller, 2015).
 FOAF is provided here in RDF/XML format: `example/foaf.rdf`.
 You can get an overview of FOAF using an ontology visualizer, like [VOWL](http://www.visualdataweb.de/webvowl/).